 Hair follicles may also be damaged critically as a consequence of extended UV exposure, which could take place in several different forms.
 One of the recognised damages from UV radiation is hair follicle dystrophy, where UV radiation alters DNA in hair follicle tissue, leading to increased fragility of the shaft.

-Furthermore, under a high dose of UV radiation, hair follicles tend to suffer from the inhibition of keratinocyte proliferation and increasing quantity of dead cells.
-It will cause premature catagen development, which means a shortened anagen phase.
+Furthermore, under a high dose of UV radiation, hair follicles tend to suffer from the inhibition of keratinocyte proliferation and an increasing quantity of dead cells.
+It can cause premature catagen development and a shortened anagen phase, leading to excessive shedding.